This guide is intended for people who want to contribute to the code, documentation, and test coverage of the core COMPAS packages:

 There are a few additional options that plugins can use:

-requires: List of required python modules.
+requires: List of requirements.
 COMPAS will filter out plugins if their requirements list is not satisfied at runtime.
-This allows to have multiple implementations of the same operation and have them selected based on which packages are installed. on the system.
-Eg. requires=[‘scipy’].
+This allows to have multiple implementations of the same operation and have them selected based on different criteria.
+The requirement can either be a package name string (e.g.

 trylast: Plugins cannot control the exact priority they will have but they can indicate whether to try to prioritize them or demote them as fallback using these two boolean parameters.